dlt-hub/dlt/docs/technical/general_usage.md

 **By default, one dataset can handle multiple schemas**.
 The pipeline configuration option `use_single_dataset` controls the dataset layout in the destination.
 By default it is set to True.
 In that case only one dataset is created at the destination - by default dataset name which is the same as pipeline name.
 The dataset name can also be explicitly provided into `dlt.pipeline` `dlt.run` and `Pipeline::load` methods.
 All the tables from all the schemas are stored in that dataset.
 The table names are **not prefixed** with schema names!.
-If there are any name clashes, tables in the destination will be unions of the fields of all the tables with same name in the schemas.
+If there are any name collisions, tables in the destination will be unions of the fields of all the tables with same name in the schemas.

 **Enabling one dataset per schema layout**
 If you set `use_single_dataset` to False: